-In Amsterdam the coach stop is outside the Holland International canal cruise office on Prins Hendrikkade - close to the south-western side of Amsterdam Central Station.
+In Amsterdam the coach stop is outside the Stromma Canal Cruises office on Prins Hendrikkade - close to the south-western side of Amsterdam Central Station.
 On occasion the bus can alternatively stop outside the nearby Victoria Hotel instead.

-For the return journey from Amsterdam to Eindhoven airport, the first bus leaves at either 0515 or 0545 (0715 Sun).
+For the return journey from Amsterdam to Eindhoven airport, the first bus leaves at around 0430.
 Try to arrive at Eindhoven airport at least 2 hours before your scheduled flight departure.

 2. Local Airport Bus 400/401 to Eindhoven Station + NS Intercity Train to Amsterdam (or elsewhere)